reiniiriarios/chromaticity-color-utilities/README.md

 tsc
 ```

-Typescript not loading as dependency, install with `npm i -g typescript`.
+(Typescript not added as dependency, install with `npm i -g typescript`.)

 ## To Do List